farhan-1902/Trello-clone-react/README.md

 # Trello-clone-react
 A clone of the trello board app made using react.
+Check the master branch please :)